S3-working-group/s3-practical-guide/content/src/csf/transformation/shared-mental-models.md

 Essential patterns to help you achieve this:

--   [Navigate Via Tension](section:navigate-via-tension.html) – Everyone in the organization paying attention for situations that might benefit from building or refining a shared mental model,  gets people on the same page so that they can engage in productive dialogue.
+-   [Navigate via Tension](section:navigate-via-tension.html) – Everyone in the organization paying attention for situations that might benefit from building or refining a shared mental model,  gets people on the same page so that they can engage in productive dialogue.
 -   [Clarify and Develop Domains](section:clarify-and-develop-domains.html) – Explicitly clarifying and documenting areas of  responsibility ensures a shared mental model regarding expectations and responsibilities.
 -   [Clarify Intended Outcome](section:clarify-intended-outcome.html) – By first agreeing on the intended outcome of a proposed activity, project or agreement, people develop shared understanding of where things should be headed and can then engage in productive dialog about how to get there.